General Application Pools at NMAH

 The Office of Management and Museum Services is responsible for a range of Museum-wide management, support, and services functions.
 These include personnel, budget and finance, technology, facilities planning and operation, photographic services, and the business program.

-The Office of Museum Management Services includes:
+The Office of Management and Museum Services includes: